dxknight/chronos/README.md

 # Configuration

 No configuration is required but you may wish to bind chronos-add-timer, set the notification function chronos-action-function and change the faces used in the chronos buffer.
-In my init file (which uses the excellent use-package) I set notification to be a bell played by mpv and a temporary message shown in the buffer, and bind the add command to (C-c t):
+In my init file (which uses the excellent use-package) I bind the chronos-add-timer command to (C-c t) set notification to be:
+* a bell sound played by mpv
+* an in-buffer temporary message shown in a large (legible from a distance) face chronos-notification
+* notification through dunst, a desktop notification daemon

     (use-package chronos
       :init      (progn
                    (setq chronos-shell-notify-command "mpv --really-quiet --af=scaletempo=speed=pitch --speed=0.65 ~/wip/progs/cdt/temple-bell-zen.mp3")
                    (setq chronos-action-function '(lambda (c)
                                                     (chronos-shell-notify c)
                                                     (chronos-buffer-notify c)
                                                     (chronos-dunstify c))))
       :bind      ("C-c t" . chronos-add-timer))

 # Expiry time specification